naoshibaikyu/superbuddn/test.md

 Falling star: Well, let's go then.
 Time's a-wasting.

-*The Mercs nod, then head to the door, only to see Naoshi with a pair of underwear on his head running across the hallway full speed away from Stardust.*
+%The Mercs nod, then head to the door, only to see Naoshi with a pair of underwear on his head running across the hallway full speed away from Stardust.

 Naoshi: WHEEEEEEEEEE!!!

 Stardust: Hey, come back here!
 I need those for... stuff!

-*Naoshi knocks down a crew Joe to block the path.*
+%Naoshi knocks down a crew Joe to block the path.

 Naoshi: You'll never catch me!

-Stardust: Wanna bet, you little-- *trips on the Joe* Whoa! *rolls across the floor and stops on top of Naoshi, crushing him.*
+Stardust: Wanna bet, you little-- *[trips on the Joe]* Whoa! *[rolls across the floor and stops on top of Naoshi, crushing him.]*

 Naoshi: Ouchies.